“God hasn’t given up on me.”

 Nick isolated himself, staying at home in the grip of addiction.
 His family was worried about him, and his sister finally convinced him to get help.

-The day she walked into Long Beach Rescue Mission, everything changed for Alissa.
+The day he came to Long Beach Rescue Mission, everything changed for Nick.

 To read the rest of this issue of Rescue Review, click here.